 What if, instead of leafing through pages or scrolling through an online manual, you could simply see your way through a task?

 AR allows manufacturing workers to see complex procedures animated directly on the equipment they’re using.
-This consistently reinforces best practices and incorporates the most up-to-date instructions in the most easily understood form possible: direct demonstration.
+This consistently reinforces best practices and incorporates the most up-to-date instructions in easiest way to learn: direct demonstration.

-AR can also enable interactive simulations, animations and 3D graphics to create step-by-step guides for trainees learning new equipment.
+AR also enables things like interactive simulations, animations and 3D graphics to serve as step-by-step guides for trainees learning new equipment.
 This is already being used by some of the largest oil companies in the world, including BP.
 The technology has enabled trainees to quickly master complex procedures and processes without the risk factors that come with real-life situations or using actual equipment.